 Since, freshness of the content is among the 200 ranking factors of Google… And freshness depends on nature of topic.

-Evergreen Topic – Concept based study (like this, keyword research topic) will bring traffic for long time.
+Evergreen Topic – Topic which will remain relevant for many years to come.
+Concept based study (like this, keyword research topic) will bring traffic for long time.

 To determine this, either brainstorm or let Google do thinking.